peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * An array of two arbitrary-precision integers: the first integer is the nth root, and the second is the difference between this value and the nth power of the first integer.
-Returns two zeros if this value == 0 ||
- less, or one and zero if this value equals 1.
+Returns two zeros if this value is 0 or less, or one and zero if this value equals 1.

 **Throws:**